benwattsjones/AVR-Microcontroller-Tutorial/L2: Inputs, Interrupts and LED Button/README.md

 button is held down, current will flow to PORTB2.
 We will write software such that this causes the LED, connected to PORTA0 from lesson 1, to turn on.

 The schematic is shown below.
+(See 'L2-Circuit-Diagram-LED-Button.png')

 ![L2 circuit diagram](L2-Circuit-Diagram-LED-Button.png)